splunk/splunk-operator/docs/PremiumApps.md

 #### Search Head Cluster
 When installing Enterprise Security in a Search Head Cluster, the Operator will perform the following tasks:
 1) Install the splunk enterprise app in Deployer's etc/apps directory
-2) Run the ES post install command `essinstall` that stages the Splunk Enterprise Security and all associated domain add-ons (DAs), and supporting add-ons (SAs) to the etc/shcapps.
+2) Run the ES post install command `essinstall` that stages the Splunk Enterprise Security and all associated domain add-ons (DAs) and supporting add-ons (SAs) to the etc/shcapps.
-3) Push the shc cluster bundle from deployer to all the SHs.
+3) Push the shc cluster bundle from the deployer to all the SHs.

 #### Indexer Cluster
 When installing ES in an indexer clustering environment through the Splunk Operator it is necessary to deploy the supplemental [Splunk_TA_ForIndexers](https://docs.splunk.com/Documentation/ES/latest/Install/InstallTechnologyAdd-ons#Create_the_Splunk_TA_ForIndexers_and_manage_deployment_manually) app from the ES package to the indexer cluster members.
-This can be achieved using the AppFramework app deployent steps using appSources scope of "cluster".
+This can be achieved using the AppFramework app deployment steps using appSources scope of "cluster".

 ### How to Install Enterprise Security using the Splunk Operator

 #### Necessary Configuration